 Stock prices will be at a certain level when you reach retirement.
 Nothing you can do today will change that.
 However, your rate of return from now until that point in the future is a function of the price you pay for the stock today.
 So, paying lower prices when the market has tanked will create higher future returns for new money that is invested.

 If You are Approaching Retirement, Prepare Now

 Once a person is set to begin withdrawing from their investments, instead of contributing to them, a different mindset should be adopted.
 Now risk management becomes a higher priority than the growth of your capital.
-One reason for this strategy is that no one – I want to repeat – no one can time the market.
+One reason for this strategy is that no one can time the market.

 If you are in this soon-to-retire group, begin to prepare now, both financially and emotionally, for an inevitable major market decline at some point in the future.
 One way to do this is to begin adding assets to your portfolio that are less volatile and ideally have a low correlation to riskier stock and real estate investments.
 These could be corporate and government bonds, certificates of deposit, money market funds or alternative assets — any financial asset that has a minimal chance of loss over a three-to-five-year time horizon.

 Failure to put in place a well-thought-out financial plan as you enter this stage of life could result in a major adjustment during retirement.